CNES/shareloc/docs/source/user_manual_functions.rst

 :term:`Rectification` or stereo-rectification refers to the image transformation in epipolar geometry.

-A rectification grid is a displacement grid used to resample sensor gemetry to epipolar one.
+A rectification grid is a localisation or displacement grid used to resample sensor gemetry to epipolar one.
-Shareloc rectification grids respects OTB convention for displacement grids.
+Shareloc rectification grids respects OTB convention for displacement grids if `as_displacement_grid` is activated.

 To generate the images in epipolar geometry from the grids computed by shareloc and the original images, one can refer to the Orfeo Toolbox documentation `here <https://www.orfeo-toolbox.org/CookBook/recipes/stereo.html#resample-images-in-epipolar-geometry>`_ .
 Algorithm details can be found in reference below.